 Impression Share (Adwords) - count of times your ad was shown on a term / times an ad was shown when users searched for that term.
 Unlike Adthena Frequency that counts times users searched for a term but no ads were shown.

 Infringement - the function enables you to easily capture any Ads and Search Terms from competitors whom you suspect might be infringing on your Intellectual Property.

 Listing - a catalogue of products appearing on search engines.

 Low volume - search terms with this label have below 60 searches on Google per month.
 As this is less than 1 click between all competitors, there is no insight to show on the term.

 Market Share - The percentage impressions of your Whole Market that a search term is responsible for.

 Misspelling - a search term that Google determines as incorrect returning 'Showing results for: <correct spelling> on the SERP

 Mobile - device filter that shows which competitors are appearing on a Mobile phone browser.

-My Terms - includes search terms that we have seen you showing a Paid Desktop Ad.
+My Terms - includes search terms that we have seen you appear on either Paid or Organic, Desktop or Mobile.